ybarsami/searchAndCrypt/README.md

 between {1, 4} and {3, 6} which is the empty set.
 No document
 contains those 2 words.

-[^1]: I. H. Witten, A. Moffat, and T. C. Bell.
+<a name="myfootnote1">1</a>: I. H. Witten, A. Moffat, and T. C. Bell.
 "Managing Gigabytes".
 Morgan Kaufmann Publishing, San Francisco, 1999. https://people.eng.unimelb.edu.au/ammoffat/mg/